netspie/kitsune/README.md

 #### Goals

-For a japanese language learners - address the following problems (just some among many):
+For japanese language learners - address the following problems (just some among many):

 - Writing notes from videos, courses, articles, lectures - which takes effort and time.
 - Material fatigue - lack of innovation of learning process and revisions, which leads to procrastination.